 National Scenic and Historic Trails

-There are currently 32 national trails in the system administered by the Bureau of Land Management, National Park Service, and U.S. Forest Service.
-The BLM administers, manages, and protects these trails as part of its system of National Conservation Lands.
-Through proper inventory, assessment, and monitoring these linear units can serve as a model to preserve history for future generations while providing for large landscape connectivity that supports ecological connectivity and wildlife corridors during turbulent changes in climate and increasing development.
+There are currently 32 national trails in the system administered by the BLM, National Park Service, and U.S. Forest Service.
+The BLM oversees the preservation and management of these trails as part of its National Conservation Lands.
+Each trail protects the natural features and purposes designated by Congress, ensuring that history is preserved for future generations while providing recreational opportunities and maintaining landscape connectivity.

-The lands these trails traverse often have complex jurisdictions which requires immense partnering with other federal agencies, non-profit organizations, and dedicated volunteers.
-The BLM currently protects nearly 6,000 miles of 19 designated trails in 15 States, in addition to thousands of miles of trails under study for potential designation.
-The BLM is the delegated trail administering agency for Iditarod National Historic Trail and co-administers the Old Spanish and El Camino Real de Tierra Adentro National Historic Trails with the National Park Service.
+The BLM manages nearly 6,000 miles of 19 designated trails across 15 states, in addition to thousands of miles of side and connecting trails, and trails under study for potential designation.
+This includes the Iditarod National Historic Trail and portions of the Old Spanish and El Camino Real de Tierra Adentro National Historic trails.
+Many trails cross various jurisdictions, making collaboration with other federal agencies, non-profit organizations, and volunteers essential.

 National Historic Trails follow a historic route of travel with national significance.
 The remnants, artifacts and landscapes along these routes and segments are identified and protected.
 National Scenic Trails have continuous tread and emphasize outdoor recreation along with the conservation of the resource qualities (scenic, historical, natural, and cultural) of the lands they traverse.
 National Recreation Trails (NRT) are also part of the system and are managed by BLM’s Recreation division.